fivam21/fivam21/README.md

 - 👋 Hi, I’m @fivam21
-- 👀 I’m interested in careers in Asset Management
+- 👀 I’m interested in a career in the Buy-side
-- This is my public my learning journey in quant investing
+- 🌱 I’m currently learning Python and ML
 - 📫 How to reach me pmcmullan273@yahoo.com
+- This is my public learning journey in quant investing